OpenNews/srccon/_transcripts/SRCCON2018-hacking-hiring.md

 What do we redact?
 The companies?
 Yup.

 What about the dates of this person's -- we have not talked about this in terms of the examples.
 Are the dates a bit of a tell?
-T

-here is nods around the room.
+[There are nods around the room.]

 What about the technology in this case?
 There is no right -- it is a consideration.